nick22d/aws-access-form/README.md

+# An automated workflow for AWS access provisioning

-# Purpose
+## Purpose

 The purpose of this project is to provide my Fiverr clients with an automated workflow to follow when purchasing any gig that requires access to their AWS environment.
+The challenges that this solution is designed to overcome are the following:

+* Proof of the client's consent for access provisioning
+* Secure access via the use of temporary credentials as opposed to permanent ones
+* Automated deployment of the necessary resources in the client's AWS environment

+## Prerequisites

+* A GitHub account
+* A Formspree account with the professional plan
+* A Zapier account with the professional plan
+* A Gmail account

 ## Architectural diagram